Holton-le-Clay railway station: Present day

 The platforms have been demolished, but the stationhouse remains in private ownership.
 The crossing gates on both sides have also survived, as has the cattle dock which stands in the yard now used as an industrial vehicle depot.
 The former Up Home signal no.17 still stands in front of the foundations of the signal box.
-On 28 September 1991, the Lincolnshire Wolds Railway obtained a Light Railway Order authorising the reinstatement of the East Lincolnshire Railway between and the former Keddington Road level crossing near Louth, which would include the line up to Holton-le-Clay.
+On 28 September 1991, the Lincolnshire Wolds Railway obtained the Grimsby and Louth Light Railway Order 1991 (SI 1991/2210) authorising the reinstatement of the East Lincolnshire Railway between and the former Keddington Road level crossing near Louth, which would include the line up to Holton-le-Clay.

 On 26 August 2009, the first train between and ran for the first time in 47 years.
 It is planned to reopen the line as far north as Holton-le-Clay.